FrostyX/infra-docs/kickstarts.rst

 Introduction
 ============

-Our kickstart infrastructure lives on the proxy servers and batcave01.
+Our kickstart infrastructure lives on batcave01.
 All install media and kickstart scripts are located on batcave01.
 Because the RHEL binaries are not public we have these bits blocked.
 You can add needed IPs to (from batcave01)::